ericwindmill/flutter_by_example/cms_server/public/content/dart/3_oop/constructors.md

     Cat(this.name, this.color);

     // named constructors are used to define additional constructors
-    // they return a new instance of the class, usually with some
+    // they return a new instance of the class, (but not with a 'return' statement)
-    // values given defined values.
+    // usually with some values given defined values.
     Cat.orange(this.name) {
         color = 'Orange';
     }